Easy Pasta Salad

 My Best Pasta Salad Tips

 • Let your pasta cool completely before tossing it with the other ingredients.
-If it’s still warm, the hot pasta will start to cook and wilt the veggies.
+If it’s still warm, the hot pasta will start to cook and wilt the vegetables.
 No one’s a fan of warm cucumber, so make sure you’re tossing cold pasta into this dish.

 • Taste and adjust.
 Like most salad recipes, this one is super flexible, so be sure to taste and adjust it to your liking before serving.
 Add more lemon if you prefer a tangier salad, toss in more greens if you’re all about the veggies, and always, always salt to taste.